 abode is a self-monitored home security system that ships with everything you need to protect your home while also providing access to several smart home features for free.
 In many ways, it is what Scout once was.

-The abode Gateway includes battery backup and a cellular chip which you can activate for $10.00 per month.
+The abode Gateway includes battery backup and a cellular chip which you can activate for $8.00 per month.
 Of course, you don’t have to do that; you can use the system for free.
 For free you get smartphone notifications, email alerts, an IFTTT integration, integration with Amazon Alexa (Echo, Dot, etc.), Google Assistant (Home, Mini, Max, etc.), Works with Nest, HomeKit (coming soon), and the ability to arm and disarm your system from anywhere.
-If you don’t mind paying, abode also sells professional monitoring services starting at $8 for three days of service.
+If you don’t mind paying, abode also sells professional monitoring services for $20.00 per month.

 As an alternative to the abode Gateway, you can use abode iota. iota shares many of the same features as the Gateway, but it’s an all-in-one camera and hub that you can use to protect your home on its own, or you can add other sensors.
 Just like the Gateway, iota supports Z-Wave, Zigbee, HomeKit (coming soon), and abode RF.
 You can learn more about abode iota here.